carmine560/trading-peripheral/README.md

     SBI 2 watchlists
   * `-y`: export Hyper SBI 2 `portfolio.json` to My Portfolio on Yahoo Finance
+  * `-o`: extract order status from the SBI Securities web page and copy them to the clipboard
   * `-C`: configure common options and exit
   * `-A`: configure actions and exit